TeamNorCal/pi-gateway/README.md

 The Golang proposal is to use a compiled language to allow the Pi processor to reduce Pi CPU and memory requirements.
 This is raised due to a desire to handle audio, TCP/IP IO, as well as device IO.
 In pactice audio demands are taking 1 of the Quad CPUs available.

-The JSonGateway project supports cross platform builds for the gateway allowing it to be developed on a non Pi host, including AWS or GCP,  and then binaries targetted at Pi or other ARM processors.
+The pi-gateway project supports cross platform builds for the gateway allowing it to be developed on a non Pi host, including AWS or GCP,  and then binaries targetted at Pi or other ARM processors.
 This is done using Docker.

 ## High Level APIs